Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Supersymmetric partner governing the dynamics of the current

 \subsection{Discussion}

+In this section, we have analyzed the properties of the dynamics of the current $J_t(x)$ alone.
 In contrast to the normalized positive probability $P_t(x)$ that evolves with the Fokker-Planck generator ${\cal F}$ and converges towards the equilibrium state $P_{eq}(x)$, the current $J_t(x)$ evolving with the supersymmetric partner ${\hat {\cal F} } $ can be either positive or negative, is not normalized and converges towards zero.
 Nevertheless, it is interesting to try to re-interpret the supersymmetric partner ${\hat {\cal F} } = - {\cal J} \frac{\partial}{\partial x}$ in terms of the initial Fokker-Planck generator with different parameters as discussed in the two next sections concerning two different re-interpretations.